top of page

 Sexual Selection and Sexual Conflict

 We are studying antagonistic co-evolution between the sexes and its influence on life-history traits.
-We have created three different regimes (with three replicates in each regime) in which flies are held at male-biased (M), female-biased (F) or unbiased sex ratios (C).
-Such a treatment alters the level of intersexual conflict.
+We have created three different regimes (with three replicates in each regime) in which flies are held at male -biased (M), female-biased (F) or equal sex ratios (C).
+Such treatment alters the level of intersexual conflict.
+Our studies show that males from the M populations rapidly evolve to be more harming to the females.

-Our studies show that males from the M populations rapidly evolve to be more harmful to the females.
 Females housed with M males tend to die more often than females housed with F males.
-Interestingly, males from the base population housed with females from the M population tend to die more often too.
-This is not unexpected since M females are known to have a higher mating latency.
+Interestingly, males from the base population housed with females from the M population tend to die more often.
+This is not unexpected since M females are known to have higher mating latency.
 Additionally, M females have higher locomotor activity.
-Hence, it is quite possible that males housed with M females expend more energy courting and chasing them, leading to accelerated rates of death.
+Hence it is quite possible that males housed with M females expend more energy courting and chasing these females, leading to accelerated rates of death.

-We have found that the mean life-span of M individuals is lower than that of F individuals when measured as virgins, indicating that the intrinsic rates of aging in these populations has increased as expected.
+We have found that the mean life-span of M individuals is lower than that of F individuals when measured as virgins, indicating that the intrinsic rates of aging in these populations has increased as would be expected.
 However, under mated conditions, the mean longevity of M females is higher than that of the F females indicating that M females have evolved greater resistance to male-induced harm.

 bottom of page